shannonekj/cluster_computing/Intro_to_Compute.md

 sbatch: error: Batch job submission failed: Requested time limit is invalid (missing or exceeds some limit)
 ```

 In order to handle jobs, Slurm needs to know the maximum amount of **walltime** your job will run.
 Walltime can be thought of as the amount of time from the start of your code running to when the last command in your script finishes.
 We can tell Slurm how much time to allow our submitted script by using the `-t` flag.
-Let's tell Slurm that our job will take no more than 6 minutes (note: the format is `dd-hh-mm-ss`.
+Let's tell Slurm that our job _shouldn't_ take longer than 5 minutes (note: the format is `dd-hh:mm:ss`).

 ```
 sbatch -t 00-00:06:00 HelloWorld.sh